poshjosh/chinomsoikwuagwu.com/2020/04/03/Answers_AWS-Certified-Cloud-Architect-Associate0.md

   __Note__: _Always choose a role over a user account_.

-16. Where to get info like timestamps, client ip, latencies, request paths from load balancers.
+16. __Where to get info like timestamps, client ip, latencies, request paths from load balancers.__

+  __Choose One:__

   - Metrics from CloudWatch
   - Access Logs from the web servers
   - `Access Logs from the load balancers`
   - Metrics from CloudTrail

-17. A company has a workflow that sends video files from their datacenter into the cloud for transcoding.
-They are using EC2 instances to pull transcoding jobs from SQS.
+17. __A company has a workflow that sends video files from their datacenter into the cloud for transcoding.
+They are using EC2 instances to pull transcoding jobs from SQS.__

-  Why is SQS the best choice for creating a decoupled architecture?
+  __Why is SQS the best choice for creating a decoupled architecture?__

   - SQS guarantees the order of messages.